City of Binghamton New York

 Public Complaints

 City of Binghamton has established the following phone or email contact for members of the public to report stormwater-related complaints from construction sites.
 Each complaint will be documented and appropriately investigated.
 For each complaint received, a report must be made and retained.
-This form is included as Attachment 1.
+A form to report suspected illicit discharge can be located here.

 Table 6